-On Christmas Eve, the main plazas of both these cities are decorated with thousands of luminarias.
+On Christmas Eve, the main plazas of Santa Fe and Old Town Albuquerque are decorated with thousands of luminarias.
 In Santa Fe, cider is served, carols are sung, and groups walk to the nearby Cross of the Martyrs.
-The largest display takes place on Christmas Eve in the Old Town Plaza and Country Club neighborhood, with luminarias lining the walkways by the hundreds throughout the plaza leading to the historic San Felipe de Neri Church and its Christmas Eve mass.
+The largest display in Albuquerque takes place on Christmas Eve in the Old Town Plaza and Country Club neighborhood, with luminarias lining the walkways by the hundreds throughout the plaza leading to the historic San Felipe de Neri Church and its Christmas Eve mass.

 In Santa Fe, families can also enjoy an annual Winter Spanish Market, a special Midnight Mass, and a traditional Las Posadas play about Mary and Joseph's search for a room in Bethlehem.
 An annual "Christmas at the Palace" event at the Palace of the Governors combines Hispanic, Anglo, and Native American traditions, and families will find carols, story-telling, native dances, and an appearance by Santa Claus.

 On Christmas Eve, bonfires are lighted on Canyon Road and people bundle up to walk this adobe-lined road, stopping in for refreshments at the open galleries and restaurants.